ChannelFinder/ChannelFinder-env/site-template/ChannelFinderConf.md

 ## Create Indexes and add mapping information

-We have three indexes such as
+We have three index(s), which I don't use `indices`, because it is a slightly different definition in ES, such as

 ```bash
 channelfinder